AdobeDocs/advertising-cloud.en/help/dsp/inventory/simple-deal-create.md

          * To copy the information to your clipboard, click **[!UICONTROL Copy Email].** You can then manually paste the contents into an email message and send it to the appropriate contact for the publisher.
 You must include a copy (CC:) to `publisher-support-global@adobe.com`.
 When you're finished copying the message, click **[!UICONTROL Email & Done]**.

-      1. (If necessary) Follow up with the publisher to see if the tag includes the appropriate macros so that the tag will work with the publisher's ad server.
+      1. (If necessary) Follow up with the publisher to see if the tag includes the appropriate macros so that the tag works with the publisher's ad server.

    * (Optional) Manually send the event-tracking pixels to the publisher: